SEN Information Report - November 2025

 -

-All children in the school follow the Jigsaw PSHE curriculum, which integrates PSHE (Personal, Social, Health Education), emotional literacy, social skills and spiritual development, in a whole-school approach.
+All children in the school follow a curriculum which includes PSHE (Personal, Social, Health Education), emotional literacy, social skills and spiritual development, as a whole-school approach.
 Classes also have frequent circle times.

 We also have a number of staff who are mental health first aiders.